The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Preliminaries

 \subsection{Normal surfaces}

-In a tetrahedra, an arc properly embedded in its face is \textit{normal} if its endpoints are in the interior of distinct edges.
+In a tetrahedron, an arc $\alpha$ properly embedded in one of its faces is \textit{normal} if the endpoints of $\alpha$ are in the interior of distinct edges.
 A properly embedded disk is a \textit{triangle} if its boundary consists of three normal arcs in distinct faces, and is a \textit{square} if its boundary consists of four normal arcs in distinct faces.

 Let $\mathcal{T}$ be a triangulation.
 A properly embedded compact surface in $\mathcal{T}$ is \textit{normal} if its intersection with every tetrahedron in $\mathcal{T}$ (with the identifications undone) is a properly embedded surface whose connected components consist of only triangles and squares.